billie66/tech_doc/ubuntu/server/mongodb.md

 so if change the value from `true` to `false`, then the assets will not be cached.

+* sudo apt-get insatll libxml2-dev libxslt-dev (for nokogiri)
 * sudo apt-get install -y advancecomp gifsicle jpegoptim libjpeg-progs optipng pngcrush (for image_optim)
-* sudo apt-get insatll libxml2-dev libxslt-dev (for nokogiri)
+* sudo apt-get install imagemagick (for uploading images)
 * bundle install
 * sudo service mongodb start
 * rake db:drop